jvintorres/DjurSafe/README.md

 A pet-friendly app to check water quality near you and find safe swimming spots for your furry friends.

-## Table of Contents
-About the Project
-Getting Started
-Usage
-Features
-Contributing
-License
-Acknowledgments

 ---

 ## About the Project